 Sustainable Facilities Management – The Vital Role FMs Can Play

-A facilities manager can achieve this by reducing, reusing, and recycling resources to create a more energy-efficient workplace with a reduced carbon footprint.
+A facilities manager can achieve this on a day-to-day basis by reducing resource consumption, creating an energy-efficient workplace with a reduced carbon footprint.

 Here’s why sustainable facilities management is so important — and how you can implement sustainable practices within your own organization.

-Sustainability can bring financial benefits to your business, as a number of brands have already discovered.
+Sustainability brings financial benefits to your business, as a number of brands have already discovered.
+For example:

-By making your operations more efficient, you protect the planet and stand to boost your bottom line too.
+By making your building operations more efficient, you protect the planet and boost your bottom line.

-Employees, especially those that belong to the millennial and Gen Z generations, care about the environment.
+Employees, especially those in the millennial and Gen Z generations, care about the environment.
 They want to work for companies that can demonstrate corporate social responsibility and sustainable practices.

 Commit to going green, and you may find it easier to recruit top talent — and hold on to existing staff.